Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Introduction

 \subsection{Related Works and Challenges}

-To fully exploit the potential of these multi-modal sensors, it is essential to extract and fuse their modality-specific semantic information that are closely related to communication and sensing tasks~\cite{chitta2022transfuser}.
-Different from RF signals, which can be efficiently processed using traditional signal processing techniques, non-RF sensing data require advanced methods such as deep learning to capture complex semantic representations.
+Different from traditional ISAC works that mainly focus on physical-layer issues such as waveform/signal design~\cite{10549948,11044619,11169758} and sensing-communication resource allocation~\cite{9945983,11554053}, multi-modal sensing-assisted communication exploits heterogeneous sensing information as side information to support communication tasks such as beam prediction~\cite{10330577,DeepSense2}.
+To fully realize the potential of these multi-modal sensors, it is essential to extract and fuse their modality-specific semantic features that are closely related to communication and sensing tasks.
+Compared with RF signals, which can be efficiently processed using traditional signal processing techniques, non-RF sensing data usually contain richer spatial and semantic information and therefore require advanced methods such as deep learning to capture complex representations.
 Therefore, designing efficient deep learning frameworks to process these multi-modal data is crucial for fully unlocking their potential.

 Benefiting from another key enabling technology of 6G, i.e., the integration of artificial intelligence (AI) and communication~\cite{ITU2023}, several recent works have leveraged advanced AI technologies to achieve the aforementioned objectives.
 For instance,~\cite{tian2023multimodal} and~\cite{10577431} designed Transformer-based frameworks~\cite{vaswani2017attention} to deeply extract semantic information from different modalities, aiming to enhance the beamforming performance via these multi-modal sensing data.
 Alternatively,~\cite{10912462,10949645,10735366} proposed an advanced deep learning framework with cross-modal feature enhancement mechanisms to further improve the robustness and accuracy of beam prediction.
 However, most existing methods~\cite{tian2023multimodal,10577431} only consider a limited subset of modalities (e.g., camera and GPS), leaving other valuable modalities such as LiDAR and radar underutilized.
 Although a few schemes~\cite{10683225,10735366} attempt to incorporate a broader range of sensors (e.g., camera, LiDAR, radar, and GPS), their performance remains limited due to the absence of a unified and well-designed deep learning architecture that can effectively exploit the full potential of multi-modal sensing data.